pranav-prakash/RokuCast/README.md

 Even though it is experimental, it has been tested by several people and should work fine.
 This branch is the one most people should use.

-In some very specific cases, you may need to use the version with the companion channel that can be found in the production branch.
+In some very specific cases, you may need to use the version with the companion channel that can be found in the ~~production~~ master branch (the production branch is not being updated and should not really used since it lacks some new features (such as slightly better compatibility for videos) .
 For instance, if you need to spoof user-agent of the Roku or want to access play history, the companion channel lets you do that.

 The master branch holds a version similar to the production branch except it may be more bleeding-edge and uses a sideloaded version of the companion channel instead of having the companion installed as a private channel.
 Useful if you use a sky now tv or similar box that only allows sideloaded custom channels.